fetchrobotics/docs/source/safety.rst

 that safety is a continual process that is shared by the robot designer, operator, and administrator.
-The following section provides an overview of the issues, safety-related design features, and a basic set of guidelines to support safety when using the Fetch & Freight R&D robots.
+The following section provides an overview of the issues, safety-related design features, and a basic set of guidelines to support safety when using the Fetch and Freight R&D robots.

 Safety Overview
 ---------------

-When operating Fetch & Freight R&D robots users should always be conscious of safety.
+When operating Fetch and Freight R&D robots users should always be conscious of safety.
 Remember the robots are heavy pieces of equipment and have moving parts.
 As the robots travel through an environment they can carry and manipulate a wide variety of objects.
 Since the Fetch & Freight R&D robots are for applications development, their moves and actions may not be entirely predictable.
-Both the Fetch & Freight robots can cause significant damage if they fall on or run into a person.
+Both the Fetch and Freight robots can cause significant damage if they fall on or run into a person.
 There are also several ways that the robots can pinch, grab, or twist fingers or other body parts (these regions are labeled).
 Fetch can also manipulate dangerous objects and knock over heavy objects.
-People should always be cautious and attentive around Fetch & Freight R&D robots.
+People should always be cautious and attentive around Fetch and Freight R&D robots.

 Design Features
 ---------------

-While retaining the power of a R&D platform, both the hardware and software of Fetch & Freight are designed to minimize risk.
-The exterior of both Fetch & Freight clearly mark regions that could pinch or injure while mechanism is in motion or being moved by hand.
-Both Fetch & Freight have emergency stop buttons in case there is a need to immediately stop the motion of the robot.
+While retaining the power of a R&D platform, both the hardware and software of Fetch and Freight are designed to minimize risk.
+The exterior of both Fetch and Freight clearly mark regions that could pinch or injure while mechanism is in motion or being moved by hand.
+Both Fetch and Freight have emergency stop buttons in case there is a need to immediately stop the motion of the robot.

 In software, low-level safety limits have been incorporated to limit